 Second-to-die policies are a type of insurance policy which covers the lives of two individuals and is called a “second-to-die” or “survivorship” policy.
 All of the types of policies discussed above can be purchased as a form of a second-to-die policy.
 Note that the death benefit amount is paid only after the death of the second individual (that is, the individual who is the second to die) as designated by the policy, and premiums may be required after the first insured’s death.

-Whether you’re planning for retirement or already retired, Contact Magellan Financial about how life insurance can fit into your plans.
+Whether you’re planning for retirement or already retired, Contact our team of Financial Advisors about how life insurance can fit into your plans.